Music Technology

 Course Typically Offered: Spring

-This fourth and final course in the recording arts technology sequence involves technical, personnel, and musical elements for final production of commercial music projects.
-Students individually organize and complete an outlined production of a workforce-ready product in a multi-track recording facility.
+This fourth and final course in the recording arts sequence focuses on the technical, creative, and logistical aspects of commercial music production.
+Students are required to individually organize and complete several recording projects that meet specific contemporary music marketplace criteria.

 MTEC 220: Digital Audio Production II